sdaume/ds4sd-2024-modules/workflows/slides/index.md

 ```
 ## Easy sharing and online publishing

-1.  `knit` your R Mardown document to HTML
+1.  `knit` your R Markdown document to HTML
 2.  push the HTML to Github (next part of this module)
 3.  enable sharing of **Github Pages**